-Act 609 of 2003 amends ACA 6-50-704 which permits an income tax credit based on a portion of the cost of workforce training.
-If the training is in an Arkansas state supported educational institution, the credit allowed is the lesser of one-half (1/2) of the amount paid by the company or the hourly training cost up to \$60 per instructional hour.
-If training is by company employees or company paid consultants, the tax credit cannot be more than \$15 per hour.
+Act 1003 of 2007 amends ACA 6-50-702 increasing the hourly for the training in an Arkansas state supported educational institution.
+The credit allowed is the lesser of one-half (1/2) of the amount paid by the company or the hourly training cost up to \$80 per instructional hour.
+If training is by company employees or company paid consultants, the tax credit cannot be more than \$25 per hour.
 There is no carryforward period for this credit.
 Applications for this credit are available from the Arkansas Department of Economic Development at (501) 682-7675.